Everyday English Expressions with DO

 What’s done is done

-Meaning: something which was done cannot be changed, let bygones be bygones.
+Meaning: Let bygones be bygones; something that was done cannot be changed.

 • There is no use thinking about it anymore.
 What’s done is done.
 If you’ve learned your lesson, you’ll never let that happen again.